-Have you ever found yourself suddenly awake at three o’clock, exhausted but unable to sleep, rolling over and over in your head what could happen tomorrow?
-Or maybe you see a call come in from your mother, and you immediately start thinking of all the things she could possibly be calling about before you even pick up the phone.
-Your thoughts get fuzzy, you feel anxious and unsettled, and would do almost anything to get rid of that feeling.
+Have you ever found yourself suddenly awake at three o’clock in the morning facing anxiety?
+You may be exhausted but unable to sleep.
+Suddenly you are rolling over and over in your head what could happen tomorrow?
+Or maybe you see a call come in from your mother, and immediately start thinking of all the things she could be calling about before you even pick up the phone.
+Your thoughts get fuzzy and you feel anxious and unsettled.

 Anxiety sucks.
 I’m not going to try and pretend it doesn’t.
-But, while intense and often overwhelming, anxiety can be a really useful signal that something isn’t feeling right and your nervous system is trying to get you out of a scary situation.
+While intense and often overwhelming, anxiety can be a really useful signal that something isn’t feeling right.
+It is your nervous system trying to get you out of a scary situation.

 Wait.
 Not cool!
 Not cool!!

-Unfortunately for your desire to get eight hours of restful sleep, a perceived threat (aka- a worry) is taken by your body as a real threat, and your mind ends up spinning around in circles trying to get one step ahead of the threat.
+A perceived threat (aka- a worry) is taken by your body as a real threat.
+Unfortunately this prevents you from getting that desired eight hours of restful sleep.
+Your mind ends up spinning in circles trying to get one step ahead of the threat.
 Your brain is trying to help.
 It says, wouldn’t it be great if you could just “fix” the feeling?
-Like, if you could just think through every possible scenario, then you won’t ever be surprised, and therefore won’t have to feel… scared, disappointed, angry, or anything else unpleasant.
-A lot of us try to predict what could happen (and be prepared for every possible scenario) in order to protect ourselves from overwhelming feelings.
+Like, if you could just think through every possible scenario, then you won’t ever be surprised.
+Therefore you won’t have to feel… scared, disappointed, angry, or anything else unpleasant.
+A lot of us try to predict what could happen.
+We attempt to be prepared for every possible scenario.
+We are hoping this will protect us from overwhelming feelings.

 Let me put it this way: You’re a survivor, and that’s why you’re here today.
 So if you’ve been raised to expect an unpredictable environment, you learn to do anything you can do to survive it.
-Nobody likes being caught off guard or disappointed, and it can be incredibly painful to feel at the whim of the outside world and susceptible to things we can’t control, including other people’s moods and opinions.
-When you’ve lived through traumatic, unsupportive, or unpredictable life experiences, it makes a lot of sense that you’d want to try and predict so you could protect yourself from (what feels like) certain doom.
+Nobody likes being caught off guard or disappointed.
+It can be incredibly painful to feel at the whim of the outside world.
+And susceptible to things we can’t control (including other people’s moods and opinions).
+When you’ve lived through traumatic, unsupportive, or unpredictable life experiences, it makes a lot of sense that you want to protect yourself from doom.
+We try by predicting what will happen next.

 For many people who’ve experienced trauma, the idea of “letting go” seems dangerous.
-After all, holding on is what’s kept you alive and helped you survive unpleasant and harmful situations.
+After all, holding on is what’s kept you alive.
+It helped you survive unpleasant and harmful situations.
 Your ability to hold on to what’s familiar (even when it’s painful), and try and predict outcomes, has probably been able to protect you from chaotic environments and inconsistent relationships.
-However, like many things we do to protect ourselves, these go-to protections can actually limit our capacity to grow and develop and keep us feeling stuck in the same old patterns.
+However, like many things we do to protect ourselves, these go-to protections can actually limit our capacity to grow and develop.
+And they keep us feeling stuck in the same old patterns.

 But that doesn’t stop us from wishing we could control everything.
 We want to make sense out of the chaos that trauma, loss, and disappointment evokes.
 If you had parents or early caregivers who were inconsistent, preoccupied, or unable to help you soothe and understand your emotions, you might struggle today with wanting to control your feelings, your environment, and your relationships.